 Yes, everyone is excited to get the deal done and start making money, but part of your job as counsel is to look ahead and consider what happens if things go sour and the knives come out.
 Where are disputes fought?
 Are you okay with the forum and choice of law?
 Does the prevailing party in a dispute get their attorneys’ fee?
 Is there an arbitration clause and, if so, is it detailed enough so you are getting the benefits of arbitration?
 Is there a dispute escalation provision and does it make sense (or does it give one side the ability to stall and stall)?
 Are you waving a jury trial and does that make sense?

 This is a long-winded way of saying, how does the force majeure clause work, and is it fair to both parties?
 Is it limited to certain types of events or can literally anything beyond the reasonable control of a party become a force majeure event?
 It matters.
 See Covid 2020-2022.
 I am generally a fan of a well-written force majeure clause because things happen in business that should excuse performance.
-My caveat here is that there should always be language stating if the force majeure event goes on past a certain time then the party that did not declare Force Majeure should be able to terminate and walk away.
+My caveat here is that there should be language stating if the force majeure event goes on past a certain time then the other party should be able to terminate and walk away.

 Most contracts have lots of dates for when things will happen, need to happen, could happen, and so on.
 Do the dates work for the business?
 Is how you count the dates clear?
 Get out a calendar and walk through the dates and make sure!